Making lifestyle changes is the most effective way to prevent having a heart attack (or having another heart attack).

 - cakes and biscuits

 - foods that contain coconut or palm oil

-Smoking is a major risk factor for heart attacks, because it causes atherosclerosis and raises blood pressure.
+Smoking is a major risk factor for heart attack because it causes atherosclerosis and raises blood pressure.

-If you decide to stop smoking, your GP will be able to refer you to an NHS Stop Smoking Service, which will provide dedicated help and advice about the best ways to quit.
+A GP can refer you to a local NHS Stop Smoking Service, which will provide support and advice about the best ways to quit.

-You can also call the NHS Smoking Helpline on 0300 123 104 (England only).
-Specially trained helpline staff will offer free expert advice and encouragement.
+You can also call the NHS Smokefree Helpline on 0300 123 1044 (England only, from Monday to Friday 9am to 8pm, and Saturday and Sunday 11am to 4pm).
+Specially trained helpline staff offer free expert advice and encouragement.

-If you are committed to quitting but do not want to be referred to a stop smoking service, your GP should be able to prescribe medical treatment to help with withdrawal symptoms you may experience.
+If you are committed to quitting but do not want to be referred to a stop smoking service, a GP should be able to prescribe treatment to help with withdrawal symptoms you may experience.

 High blood pressure